IEntin/ClientServer/README.md

 pipe size which is typically 65,532 bytes.
 Under this condition writing and reading\
 to/from fifo happens in one shot, or atomically as documentation states this.
 Buffer\
 can grow automatically if necessary, e.g. if reply is larger then request or compression is disabled,\
-breaking atomicity with small performance cost.
+breaking atomicity with some performance cost.

 "Diagnostics" shows details of all stages of business calculations for each request.